givedirectly/Google-Partnership/README.md

     yarn run cypress run # --browser chrome ## (only needed on Linux)
     ```

-* *[Optional]* Travis CI runs on each push to Github, unless the commit message has
+* *[Optional]* Travis CI runs on each push to a PR, unless the commit message has
 '[skip ci]' inside it.
 You can trigger a run manually from the [Travis main
 page](https://travis-ci.com/givedirectly/Google-Partnership).
 Runs are recorded
 to the [Cypress dashboard](https://www.cypress.io/dashboard/).

-* *[Optional]* Save and share your personal test results in a web interface using
-[Cypress dashboard](https://www.cypress.io/dashboard/).
-Ask a collaborator to add
-you to the existing dashboard for this project.
-The dashboard also provides
+* *[Optional]* Ask a collaborator to add you to the existing cypress dashboard for this project
-easy access to output files, footage of the test being run, etc. To find the record
+that tracks Travis CI runs.
+The dashboard also provides easy access to output files, footage of the test being run, etc.
-key for this project go to the Google-Partnership project at https://dashboard.cypress.io in the "Runs" tab under "Settings".

-    ```shell
-    yarn run cypress run --record --key <record-key>
-    # or set record key as environment variable
-    export CYPRESS_RECORD_KEY=<record key>
-    yarn run cypress run --record
-    ```

 * *[Optional]* If you are running on Linux and seeing issues with Chrome, or
    working on a Google internal machine, install  and use [Chromium](https://www.chromium.org)
 for tests.
 Install via the usual `apt-get`-style channels.
 This should be
 relatively straightforward on most systems, but is difficult/impossible on